quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 that byte offset.

-Reordering of packets might lead to a RELIABLE_RESET_STREAM frame with a higher Reliable Size to be received after a RELIABLE_RESET_STREAM frame with a lower Reliable Size.
+Reordering of packets might lead to a RELIABLE_RESET_STREAM frame with a higher Reliable Size being received after a RELIABLE_RESET_STREAM frame with a lower Reliable Size.
 The receiver MUST ignore any RELIABLE_RESET_STREAM frame that increases the Reliable Size.